paragi/was/README.md

 ##Installation##

-  __At the moment These instruction not complete.
-Only works with node v0.10.2__
+2014.01.23: For Raspberry PI you have to install nodejs ver 0.10.2 manually

-Install node JS on your system
+Install node JS on your system.
-There are several ways to do it:
 On Derbian/Ubuntu:

     $ sudo apt-get install npm php5-cgi php5-json

 Make sure you get a fairly recent version for your distribution.
 At least ver 0.10.X Test with:

-    $node -v
+    $nodejs -v

 Create a project directory.

+    $ mkdir yourdir
+    $ cd yourdir

 Node JS contains the nice node package manager npm.
 Use it to install 3 modules:

-    $ mkdir yourdir
-    $ cd yourdir
     $ npm install express ws ini

 Get the WAS application: